Scheduling

 ```

 Schedule the full regression test plan to run overnight before your team starts work.
-This ensures every morning begins with a clear picture of the application's health across all features.
+Set the **Time** to an off-hours slot (for example, 1:00 AM) and **Repeat** to **Daily**.
+Every morning then begins with a clear picture of the application's health.

 ```